NXT TakeOver: Unstoppable

 NXT TakeOver: Unstoppable was the fifth NXT TakeOver professional wrestling livestreaming event produced by WWE.
 It was held exclusively for wrestlers from the promotion's developmental territory, NXT.
 The event aired exclusively on the WWE Network and took place on May 20, 2015, at NXT's home arena, Full Sail University in Winter Park, Florida.

 The event featured six matches as part of the televised broadcast and one that was a dark match that occurred prior to the televised portion of the show.
 The main event saw Kevin Owens defending the NXT Championship against Sami Zayn.
 The event is notable for the surprise WWE debut of Samoa Joe.
 The event included five additional matches, including matches for the NXT Women's Championship and the NXT Tag Team Championship.

 Production

 Background

-TakeOver was a series of professional wrestling shows that began in May 2014, as WWE's then-developmental league NXT held their second WWE Network-exclusive event, billed as TakeOver.
-In subsequent months, the "TakeOver" moniker became the brand used by WWE for all of their NXT live specials.
+TakeOver was a series of professional wrestling events that began in May 2014, as WWE's then-developmental league NXT held its second WWE Network-exclusive event, billed as TakeOver.
+In subsequent months, the "TakeOver" moniker became the brand used by WWE for all of its major NXT events.
 Unstoppable was scheduled as the fifth NXT TakeOver event and took place on May 20, 2015, at NXT's home arena, Full Sail University in Winter Park, Florida.

 Storylines

-The card comprised six matches, as well as one dark match before the broadcast.
-The matches resulted from scripted storylines, where wrestlers portrayed heroes, villains, or less distinguishable characters that built tension and culminated in a wrestling match or series of matches.
-Results were predetermined by WWE's writers on the NXT brand, while storylines were produced on their weekly television program, NXT.
+The card comprised six matches, as well as one dark match before the broadcast, that resulted from scripted storylines.
+Results were predetermined by WWE's writers on the NXT brand, while storylines were produced on WWE's weekly television program, NXT.

+At TakeOver: Rival, Kevin Owens defeated Sami Zayn via referee stoppage to win the NXT Championship.
+On the April 29 episode of NXT, a title rematch was scheduled for TakeOver: Unstoppable.

+At TakeOver: Rival, Sasha Banks defeated Bayley, Becky Lynch, and champion Charlotte in a fatal four-way match to win the NXT Women's Championship.
+On the April 22 episode of NXT, Lynch defeated Bayley and Charlotte in a triple threat match to become the number one contender for the title, which was subsequently scheduled for TakeOver: Unstoppable.